 Samsung is another brand keen to keep things simple.
 Its Tizen OS clearly owes much to LG's webOS interface, in so much as it consists of icons, apps and shortcuts all accessible via icons held a horizontal strip across the bottom of the screen.
 A dynamically changing ‘Recent’ box in the far-left corner cycles between recently used apps and TV channels.

-For reasons best known to itself, Samsung has not signed up to Freeview Play, which means it misses out on the elegance of a roll-back programme guide, however it does offer access to all UK catch-up TV apps; BBC iPlayer, ITVhub, All4, Demand 5 are all here, as is Netflix, Amazon Video and YouTube.
+For reasons best known to itself, Samsung has not signed up to Freeview Play, which means it misses out on the elegance of a roll-back program guide.
+However, it does offer access to all UK catch-up TV apps; BBC iPlayer, ITVhub, All4 and Demand 5 are all here, as is Netflix, Amazon Video and YouTube.

 In the US, there's Netflix, Amazon Instant Video, Hulu, HBO Go / HBO Now, YouTube, Spotify and Vudu.
 (Want even more apps?
 Check out our 10 best Samsung Smart TV apps gallery.)

 There are a few nice extras in the Tizen Smart Hub, too, such as a split-screen option for watching live TV while browsing an app, but Samsung's effort doesn’t quite match LG’s webOS or Panasonic’s My Home Screen OS.